d9-matt/dnide-kibana-app/README.md

 ## Branches

-- `stable` corresponds to the latest Wazuh app stable version.
+- `stable` corresponds to the latest Portal9 app stable version.
 - `master` branch contains the latest code, be aware of possible bugs on this branch.

 ## Requisites

-- Wazuh HIDS 4.2.2
+- Portal9 HIDS 4.2.2
 - Kibana 7.10.2
 - Elasticsearch 7.10.2